NShan9297/PyBer_Analysis/README.md

 ## **Summary** ##

 **Urban Cities**
-The Urban cities account for about 68% of the total rides by city type.
+The Urban cities account for about 68% of the total rides by city type but the number of drivers makes up ~80% of the total drivers.
+There are about 1.5 x the number of drivers than riders.
+This suggests that the Urban cities, overall, may have a few too many drivers available.
+If there are drivers idling and missing rides due to a low demand with respect to available drivers, the CEO may want to attemp to divert some of these drivers to the suburban cities.
+This move should be ok as the price point

 **Suburban Cities**